careful with online course images

 Remember that you may sell or earn revenues from your course lessons, videos, and ebooks.
 Therefore, you need to own what you sell or have the right to sell every part of your product.
 You don’t want any gray areas about the income that you earn.
 You also don’t want to get legally and financially charged with hurting another brand.

-There are three types of free images that are important to review because they may not be free to get or to use freely.
+Three types of free images are important to review because they may not be free to get or to use freely.

-A Royalty Free (RF) image can be used without paying any additional fees to the copyright holder each time the image is used.
+A Royalty-Free (RF) image can be used without paying additional fees to the copyright holder each time the image is used.

 This can be useful for: